AvinZarlez/FocusAnalytics/README.md

         - In the Azure portal create a Mobile App.
 Once the deployment completes, go the Overview page and copy the Mobile App URI Example: http://yourapphere.azurewebsites.net
         - Under Mobile Menu create an Easy Table.
 Click on the prompt to configure Easy Tables/Easy APIs
             - First click on "Connect to a database" and create a database connection.
+            - **CRITICAL:** When creating the database connection, be sure to name the connection string *MS_TableConnectionString*
             - Refresh and then click on "Create TodoItem"
         - Under the Easy Table menu  click on the plus sign to add a new table and call it "**ReportableFocusEvent**".